Oct 06, 2021

 • Changes to zoning regulations

 💡 Pro Tip: Check your certificate’s date before listing your property.
-This can save you weeks of potential delays during the sale process.
+Avoid last-minute delays by addressing this early.

 Timeline and Costs: What to Expect